fiirecore/pokemon-battle-sim/README.md

 The program uses TCP and defaults to port 28528

 1. Open the server
-2. Open two clients (the screen will be black on startup, this is normal)
+2. Open two clients (the screen will be black on startup and say input IP address, this is normal)
 3. Type the server's ip address into both clients.
-4. If you cannot type and the screen is black with no "Connecting..." message, you have connected.
+4. If the screen says "Connected!" and "Waiting for opponent" you have connected.
+Otherwise, if the client hangs on "Connecting..." the client cannot reach the server.
 5. When both clients connect, the battle starts.

 ## Other: